 - 4.1 Customer Support Group (CSG) Procurement is responsible for ensuring Council awareness and compliance with the requirements of all relevant Law.
-Any significant changes to existing or new Law will be reflected in these Contract Procedure Rules. - 4.2 The Contract Procedure Rules will be regularly reviewed and updated by CSG Procurement with any significant changes referred to the Constitution, Ethics and Probity Committee in accordance with paragraph 2.5. - 4.3 Officers must treat suppliers equally and without discrimination and must act in a transparent and proportionate manner. - 4.4 Before commencing a Procurement procedure officers may conduct market consultations with a view to preparing the Procurement and informing suppliers of their Procurement plans and requirements provided that it does not have the effect of distorting competition

-- and does not result in a violation of the principles of non-discrimination and transparency.
+Any significant changes to existing or new Law will be reflected in these Contract Procedure Rules. - 4.2 The Contract Procedure Rules will be regularly reviewed and updated by CSG

+Procurement with any significant changes referred to the Constitution, Ethics and Probity Committee in accordance with paragraph 2.5. - 4.3 Officers must treat suppliers equally and without discrimination and must act in a transparent and proportionate manner. - 4.4 Before commencing a Procurement procedure officers may conduct market consultations with a view to preparing the Procurement and informing suppliers of their Procurement plans and requirements provided that it does not have the effect of distorting competition and does not result in a violation of the principles of non-discrimination and transparency.
 Officers may, for example, seek or accept advice from independent experts or authorities or from market participants. - 4.5 Officers must take appropriate measures to effectively prevent, identify and remedy conflicts of interest arising in the conduct of Procurement procedures so as to avoid any distortion of competition and to ensure equal treatment of all suppliers.
-This obligation covers any situation where relevant staff members have, directly or indirectly, a financial, economic or other personal interest which might be perceived to compromise their impartiality and independence in the context of the Procurement procedure. - 4.6 Where a candidate or tenderer, or an undertaking related to a candidate or tenderer has advised the Council or has otherwise been involved in the preparation of the Procurement procedure, the Council shall take appropriate measures to ensure that competition is not distorted by the participation of that candidate or tenderer. - 4.7 Such measures shall include the communication to the other candidates and tenderers of relevant information exchanged in the context of or resulting from the involvement of the candidate or tenderer in the preparation of the Procurement procedure; and the fixing of adequate time limits for the receipt of tenders.
+This obligation covers any situation where relevant staff members have, directly or indirectly, a financial, economic or other personal interest which might be perceived to compromise their impartiality and independence in the context of the Procurement procedure.
+A conflict of interest form is to be issued to all officers, and retained for all officers involved with a procurement exercise.

+- 4.6 Where a candidate or tenderer, or an undertaking related to a candidate or tenderer has advised the Council or has otherwise been involved in the preparation of the Procurement procedure, the Council shall take appropriate measures to ensure that competition is not distorted by the participation of that candidate or tenderer. - 4.7 Such measures shall include the communication to the other candidates and tenderers of relevant information exchanged in the context of or resulting from the involvement of the candidate or tenderer in the preparation of the Procurement procedure; and the fixing of adequate time limits for the receipt of tenders.
 The measures taken must be documented - 4.8 The candidate or tenderer concerned shall only be excluded from the procedure where there are no other means to ensure compliance with the duty to treat suppliers equally and prior to any such exclusion, candidates or tenderers shall be given the opportunity to prove that their involvement in preparing the Procurement procedure is not capable of distorting competition.